giltayar/module-resolution-from-the-ground-up/01-intro/01-what-is-module-resolution/README.md

 And in those import statements, it finds the part in quotes: `./show.js` and `p-throttle` - those are _module specifiers_.

+---

-Those impors need to find the module "pointed to" by `./show.js` and `p-throttle`.
+Those imports need to find the module "pointed to" by `./show.js` and `p-throttle`.

 In the case of `./show.js`, it is the file `{projectRot}/show.js`.